HaidyGamal/DataStructure/binarySearchTree/README.md

 # NODE CLASS
-we make node class as structure contains the data of root and the left and right nodes
+we make node class as structure contains the data of  parent and the left and right childs
 ```
 public class node {
     int data;